Egorjs/project-lvl1-s438/README.md

 ## video

-example of installing the package and running the game [brain-calc](https://asciinema.org/a/9n5RjdoJwR6JNS8c0cupO46BT)
+example of installing the package version "1.2.0" and running the game [brain-calc](https://asciinema.org/a/9n5RjdoJwR6JNS8c0cupO46BT)

+example of installing the package version "1.2.0" and running the game [brain-progression](https://asciinema.org/a/bvN83iRaUe4IkmFSLw1TSRW2o)